Loading...

 For a Long-Term Fix, Contact Your Orthodontist

-The only way to have a broken bracket fixed permanently is to schedule an emergency appointment with your orthodontist.
+Not sure if your broken bracket qualifies as an emergency that requires immediate attention?
+The only way to know for sure (and the only surefire way to have a broken bracket fixed permanently) is to schedule an emergency appointment with your orthodontist.
 They’ll have the tools and materials required to re-affix the bracket permanently.

 In the meantime, feel free to learn more about the right ways to clean & maintain teeth with braces.